The Costs After Grant

 The prices quoted on this website, for each of the stages, are for standard, straightforward, non-contested Estate Administrations only.

-Our quote for the legal work on your Estate Administration will be given on a fixed fee basis, subject to assumptions and based on the specific circumstances of the estate.
+Our quote for the legal work on your Estate Administration will be calculated based on the estimated amount of time members of the frim will spend on your matter.
 All legal fees and additional costs quoted on this page include VAT (at the current rate of 20%) where applicable.

 After the Grant of Representation is received (further information on this stage here), what follows is the gathering and distributing the assets according to the Will or the Rules of Intestacy.